-I’m no expert on our nation’s founding fathers.
-I’m no keeper of rare birth-of-the-nation knowledge.
-But the little I know assures me of this: It was a ton of work to get this country off the ground.
-Had it not been for the fathers’ strength to support the burden, we’d not be singing, O Say Can You See? but God Bless The Queen.
+I’m no expert on our Founding Fathers, but I know that was an incredible deadlift to get America off the ground.
+Had it not been for their tenacious strength, we’d be singing, God Bless The Queen.

 And let us not grow weary in doing good, for in due season we will reap, if we do not give up.

 Virtue means living up to high moral standards.
 It is not automatic.
 The strongest battles I face are the ones I fight inside my soul, to live out the new me Scripture calls me to be (1 Corinthians 5:7).
 Daily I fight for meekness over self-pity, forgiveness over bitterness, contentment over envy.
 Virtue doesn’t come easy.

 Benjamin Franklin knew this need for personal virtue.
 He said, “It is a grand mistake to thing of being great without goodness[…]there was never a truly great man that was not at the same time truly virtuous.”
 Patrick Henry knew too.
 “Bad men cannot make good citizens.
 It is when a people forget God that tyrants forge their chains.
 A vitiated state of morals, a corrupted public conscience, is incompatible with freedom.
 No free government, or the blessings of liberty, can be preserved to any people but by a firm adherence to justice, moderation, temperance, frugality, and virtue.“